pedrobn23/Master-thesis/README.md

 # Master-thesis
-Repository for my master thesis - Work in progress.
-I usually forget to put in here the updates so don't trust me.
+Repository for my master thesis about category theory with application to foundamentation of computation.

-## Current State

-Here I will be updating when each section state:

-- Chapter 1:
-  - Ready.

-- Chapter 2:
-  - Ready  - still to be checked over.

-- Chapter 3:
-  - Ready - still to be checked over.

-- Chapter 4:
-  - Ready - still to be checked over.

-- Chapter 5:
-  - WIP

-- Appendix:
-  - WIP

-I have also a todo.md file that is also rarely updated.
-Right now it has some work that I am purposely delaying until August.

 ## Acknowledges
 Thanks a lot to Ángel González Prieto for supervising this work.

 ## If you want to help
 - Just reading and telling me whether everything is understandable and well written is more than enough. :)
-- Funny example, specially category theory examples, are **always** well received.
+- Funny examples, specially category theory examples, are **always** well received.